A guide to paying for your care

 Paying towards the cost of your care

 To have the financial assessment, you'll need to tell us about your finances and income.
-We can assess you over the telephone, or face-to-face.
-Or you can complete a 'financial circumstances form'.
+You can complete our Online financial assessment form.
+If you are unable to fill out our online form or do not have anyone who can assist you with it, please get in touch and we can assess you over the telephone, or face-to-face.

 If you know that you will not qualify for financial help, you can decide not to have the assessment.